Au9ust09/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-more tasks for singly linked lists
+more signly linked list task for ALX low level schooling